 - Compared to the existing condition, re-grading for the Revised Plan will permanently alter the topography of the Subject Property.
 Although paved and impervious surface will increase with the Revised Plan (due primarily to relocation of the access drive on Breeze Hill Road), cut and fill operations will be reduced. - Despite the planned mitigation measures (such as soil wetting, etc.), temporary increases in the potential for fugitive dust during the construction period may still occur for both the Prior and revised Plans. - Temporary increases in construction traffic and noise during the construction period are anticipated to decrease with the Revised Plan compared to the Prior Plan. - Compared to the existing condition, the Prior Plan would increase the nitrogen load recharged over the overall site, from 773.98 lbs. at the present time, to 2,289.99 lbs.
-The Revised Plan would reduce the increase in the nitrogen load to 2,066.24 lbs. - The Prior Plan would remove a total of 16.70 acres of natural vegetation (combination of Coastal Oak and Successional Southern Hardwood vegetation) on the overall site, while the Revised Plan would remove 16.63 acres of these vegetation types, representing an increase in the resource as compared to that of the Prior Plan. - Both the Prior Plan and the Revised Plan will increase vehicle trips generated on the sites and on area roadways over existing conditions.
+The Revised Plan would reduce the increase in the nitrogen load to 2,066.24 lbs. - The Prior Plan would remove a total of 16.70 acres of natural vegetation on the overall site, while the Revised Plan would remove 16.77 acres, representing no significant change. - Both the Prior Plan and the Revised Plan will increase vehicle trips generated on the sites and on area roadways over existing conditions.
 However, because the yield of units is less in the Revised Plan than the Prior Plan, the amount of the increased trips is less for the Revised Plan.
-Thus, the potential for impact on local roadways and intersections would be less as well.

-- Both the Prior Plan and the Revised Plan will increase total water consumption on the project properties, to 107,538 gpd for the Prior Plan (of which wastewater generation is 29,400 gpd), and to 102,668 gpd for the Revised Plan (of which 25,800 gpd is sanitary wastewater). - Both the Prior Plan and the Revised Plan will increase the intensity of land use on the site (over current site conditions), though the Revised Plan will produce a lesser increase, due to its lower density as compared to the Prior Plan. - Both the Prior and Revised Plan will increase the total amount of solid wastes generated on the project sites, though the Revised Plan will produce a lesser increase, due to its lower density. - It is expected that the Prior Plan and the Revised Plan will increase the potential need for emergency services of the Suffolk County Police Department and the Northport Fire District, though the Revised Plan would generate less offsetting tax allocations to these services than the Prior Plan. - The Prior Plan and the Revised Plan will increase demand on energy services of PSE&G and National Grid, though the Revised Plan would have a relatively lower demand on these services than the Prior Plan (98 vs. 86 homes).
+Thus, the potential for impact on local roadways and intersections would be less as well. - Both the Prior Plan and the Revised Plan will increase total water consumption on the project properties, to 107,538 gpd for the Prior Plan (of which wastewater generation is 29,400 gpd), and to 102,668 gpd for the Revised Plan (of which 25,800 gpd is sanitary wastewater). - Both the Prior Plan and the Revised Plan will increase the intensity of land use on the site (over current site conditions), though the Revised Plan will produce a lesser increase, due to its lower density as compared to the Prior Plan. - Both the Prior and Revised Plan will increase the total amount of solid wastes generated on the project sites, though the Revised Plan will produce a lesser increase, due to its lower density. - It is expected that the Prior Plan and the Revised Plan will increase the potential need for emergency services of the Suffolk County Police Department and the Northport Fire District, though the Revised Plan would generate less offsetting tax allocations to these services than the Prior Plan. - The Prior Plan and the Revised Plan will increase demand on energy services of PSE&G and National Grid, though the Revised Plan would have a relatively lower demand on these services than the Prior Plan (98 vs. 86 homes).